Speaking as a Black woman, I have absolutely had it with the sheer ignorance that is the light skin vs. dark skin debate!

 Unbelievable as it may seem, I have even had someone ask me “what breed are you”?
 After the initial shock that anyone (especially an African man) could fix their mouth to say such a thing to anyone, I had to ask him exactly what he meant.
 Once he’d rattled off a list of nationalities that are not in my genetic background (as far as I know), I bluntly had to inform him, “I’m Black and more Black.”

 And that’s the point that a lot of us seem to be forgetting.
 We come in every shade from buttery pecan to deep, rich ebony–and it’s all beautiful!
-So what if someone falls on the lighter end of the spectrum than somebody else?!
+So what if someone falls on the lighter or darker end of the spectrum than somebody else?!
 How does shade alone make someone any more or less desirable?

 But I’m not just proselytizing on my soap box in a show of unaffected solidarity.
 Some will claim the complexion competition is not that deep, and I’m not so sure that I agree.
 When things like #TeamLightSkin and #TeamDarkSkin are common hashtags on Twitter, we have a huge problem that too few are fighting to correct!
 This shows me that kids and young adults are internalizing the notion that skin tone = beauty.
 This has got to stop!